 Aesthetic Goals

 Cabinet refacing offers the flexibility of design to achieve your desired kitchen style.
 If you want your kitchen to look modern, an acrylic veneer is probably your choice.
 On the other hand, if you are looking for a traditional look, use classic wood veneers with warm tones like oak or mahogany.
 Be sure to color match to the other elements of the kitchen like countertops and backsplashes.
+In addition, when planning your kitchen's new look, consider how your cabinet veneer will complement your flooring choices.
+Whether you're installing new vinyl flooring or working with existing surfaces, color coordination is key.

 Material Durability